 You just inherited a house and you need to take care of all the items in it.
 Or you are the Executor of a Will and you have to distribute items and real estate to beneficiaries.
 No worries, we are here for you!
-In the first part of this series of articles, we focused more on the valuable belongings and documents you need to keep safe and/or distribute.
+In part one of this series, we focused more on the valuable belongings and documents you need to keep safe and/or distribute.
 Now that this is out of the way, we can focus on what to do with less valuable items – or even the junk in the house.

 After you remove any valuable items you spot right away, start carrying the junk out of the home.

 Make a plan to clean out the home, getting rid of things that are broken, damaged, or have little practical value.
 Keep in mind that you’ll be donating some of your items and selling others.
 Try to avoid throwing anything out that might have value to someone else.